-Cathal Mac Coille reports on the continuing restoration work on Duiske Abbey in Graiguenamanagh, County Kilkenny.
+Work continues on the restoration Duiske Abbey in Graiguenamanagh, County Kilkenny.

 Duiske Abbey was founded in 1204 by William Marshall, the Earl of Pembroke.
-It is the largest medieval Cistercian monastery in Ireland and currently serves as the parish church in Graiguenamanagh town.
+It is the largest medieval Cistercian monastery in Ireland and currently serves as the parish church in the village of Graiguenamanagh.

 Local teacher Éamon Ó Leannáin outlines the history of the Cistercians in the area and the establishment of the church in the village.